coq/coq/doc/sphinx/language/gallina-extensions.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-When some arguments are manually specified implicit with binders in a definition and the automatic declaration mode in on, the manual implicits are added to the automatic ones.
+When some arguments are manually specified implicit with binders in a definition and the automatic declaration mode in on, the manual implicit arguments are added to the automatically declared ones.

 In that case, and when the flag :flag:`Maximal Implicit Insertion` is set to off, some trailing implicit arguments can be inferred to be non maximally inserted.
 In